sumeetghumare4/Weather-App-for-Climate-Analysis/README.md

 ## Setup Production Server
 To create a server the proper way, follow these instructions:
-1. Install Python and pip
+1. Install Python 3.10.4, pip, and venv.
+Pyenv is preferred for this.
-2. Install Nginx
-3. Install gunicorn3
+2. `apt install nginx git`
+3. `git clone https://github.com/WillChamness/WeatherPredictionSystem && cd WeatherPredictionSystem`
+4. `python -m venv env` and `source env/bin/activate`
+5. Install `gunicorn` with pip or apt.
+Pip is preferred and will be assumed for the gunicorn config.
-4. pip install -r requirements.txt
+6. `pip install -r requirements.txt`
-5. Change the last line in `app.py` to `app.run(host='0.0.0.0', debug=False)`
+7. Change the last line in `app.py` to `app.run(host='0.0.0.0', debug=False)`
-6. Use the Nginx configuration below
+8. Use the Nginx configuration below
-7. Use the gunicorn daemon configuration below
+9. Use the gunicorn daemon configuration below
-8. Go to the IP address of the server in a browser
+10. Go to the IP address of the server in a browser

 ### Nginx Config
 Create `/etc/nginx/sites-enabled/flask-app` and add the following:
 ```
 server {
-        listen 80;
+        listen 80 default_server;

         location / {
                 proxy_pass http://127.0.0.1:8000;